History of Cincinnati Union Terminal: Overview

-The station opened on March 19, 1933, and initially was not well utilized, as the Great Depression led to declined passenger travel.
-At the onset of World War II, passenger traffic increased significantly, and three United Service Organizations recreation centers opened for troops to use within the terminal.
-In the next two decades after the war, passenger use declined significantly, as Americans had taken to affordable individual automobiles and airplanes for long-distance travel.
+The station opened on March 19, 1933.
+It was initially underused, as the Great Depression reduced passenger travel.
+World War II passenger traffic increased significantly, and three United Service Organizations recreation centers opened for troops to use within the terminal.
+In the next two decades after the war, passenger use declined significantly, as Americans had taken to affordable automobiles and airplanes for long-distance travel.
 A science museum opened in 1968, offsetting some of the building's maintenance costs until it closed in 1970.
 Amtrak, the national railroad service, was formed in 1971 to rescue declining railroad companies.
 Amtrak recognized significant operating costs and moved its Cincinnati services to stop at the smaller, new River Road station in 1972.
 The station's concourse, platforms, and tracks were sold to the Southern Railway for freight operations.
 The company tore down the terminal's concourse in 1974, after giving the community time to save its artwork.
 Starting in 1978, a shopping mall was built within the terminal, opening in 1980, though the last tenant left by 1985.
 Around this time, the Cincinnati Historical Society and Cincinnati Museum of Natural History were looking for new museum space, and led the county to approve funding to transform the building into a museum.
 The renovation restored some original spaces and included creation of the museum's Omnimax theater.
 The museum center officially opened in 1991, and its renovations spurred Amtrak to return service to the terminal that year.
 In 1998, the Cinergy Children's Museum joined the Cincinnati Museum Center.
 In 2016, the county funded an extensive renovation throughout the building, also supported by grants, donations, and tax credits.
 The two-year renovation cleaned and repaired artwork, the main exterior clock, the plaza and fountain, walls, and roofs.
 Following reopening, in early 2019, the Nancy & David Wolf Holocaust and Humanity Center became an additional museum tenant at Union Terminal.

+Today, the terminal is served by Amtrak's Cardinal line, passing through Cincinnati three times weekly.
+The building's largest tenants are the Cincinnati Museum Center, a group of three museums, a library, and a theater, as well as the Holocaust & Humanity Center.